-- a) Label each complete statement of the theme (TH) in the fugal development. - b) How many episodes does this development contain? - c) Name the sequence from mm.
-19 21: - d) The left hand material in this sequence is: - \Box from the subject \Box from the counter subject(s) \Box free counterpoint - e) This left hand material is an example of:

-\Box harmonic inversion $\ \Box$ melodic inversion $\ \Box$ imitation f) In mm.
+- a) Label each complete statement of the theme (TH) in the fugal development. - b) How many episodes does this development contain? - c) Name the sequence in m.
+19 21: - \Box descending fifths \Box descending thirds \Box ascending fifths \Box ascending 6-5 - d) The left hand material in this sequence is: - \Box from the subject \Box from the counter subject(s) \Box free counterpoint - e) This left hand material in this sequence is an example of: - \Box harmonic inversion \Box melodic inversion \Box imitation - f) In m.
 22, the subject appears in an inner part.
 What is occurring underneath?

-\Box stretto \Box diminution \Box a counter subject \Box augmentation i) Observe mm.
-26-30.
-What best describes the inner part?
+\Box stretto \Box diminution \Box a counter subject \Box augmentation